xylafur/cosc4315-hw2/README.md

     We are able to lex, parse and create the AST in a single pass.

 OUTPUT:
     The mypython program will output the AST.

+    There are testcases located at testing/testfiles/*.py
+    all of these testfiles output the correct AST except for cases 6 and 7 the reason for this failure is mentioned in the limitations

 LIMITATIONS: